TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupfailedasremedialbackupinprogres.md

 # UserErrorBackupFailedAsRemedialBackupInProgress

 <!--issueDescription-->
-We have identified that your backup operation failed because there is already another remedial full backup is in progress
+We have identified that your backup operation failed because there is already another remedial full backup is in progress.
 <!--/issueDescription-->

 ## **Recommended Steps**